mrprompt/ISS-Overhead-Check/README.md

 - D1: SCL
 - D2: SDA
 - GND and VCC can be pluged on 3.3 pin from board and GND.

-## IMPORTANT

-You need configure internet connection in controller  before use it.

 ## LICENSE